hyungmogu/filtering-and-searching-the-mineral-catalog/README.md

 This is the eighth project to team tree house's Python Web Tech Degree.

 ## Goal
-- Refine 'Mineral Catalog' project by adding an ability to search information and filter it to match user preferences.
+- Refine previously developed 'Mineral Catalog' project by adding an ability to search information and filter it to match user preferences.

 ## Deliverables / Objectives
 1. Allow filtering by the first letter of the mineral name.